-Q7) Did pandemic (COVID 19) affected your business? if yes how?
+Q7) Did the pandemic (COVID 19) affect your business? if yes how?

 To start with, the survival of our company during this pandemic was a really tough task and also was one of the biggest challenges that we had faced to date.
 It was due to the strong strategic planning of the senior management that helped us survive.

-There was an adverse impact on the business but we made sure to support our team and our team in return reciprocated to the support by their hard work, zeal, and teamwork.
+There was an adverse impact on the business but we made sure to support our team and our team in return reciprocated the support with their hard work, zeal, and teamwork.

 Q8) Have you considered any alliance/partnership/funding?